halloleo/moreman/README.md

 ## Miscellaneous

 If you have difficulties, please open an GitHub issue for your problem.
-If you have engagements, please create a pull request.
+If you made enhancements, please create a pull request.

-Please note, this project uses another little tool I wrote:
+Also note, this project uses another little module I wrote:
-[ArghEx][arghex]
+[ArghEx: Extensions for Argh][arghex]

 ### Licensing